Mac Maoláin

 848, Maelan, son of Cathmogha, lord of Ui Briuin of South Connaught, was slain by the foreigners;

-(authors note: Antiquarian O'Rahilly in his research conclusions, disputes this Ui Briuin label, suggesting this man was a chieftain of the Laigin in the South Connacht),
+(authors note: Antiquarian O'Rahilly in his research conclusions, disputes the Ui Briuin label, suggesting this man was chieftain of the Laigin population of Southern Connacht),

 855, Maeleona son of Olbrann, one of the Luighni of Connacht, Lector of Cluain Mic Nois, died;

-(authors note, the variant form "Maeleona" may translate as "Malone", suggested by annalists to have been of Connacht, and not to be confused with the Maelan of the mide barony of Lune lineage descended from Echnach)
+(authors note, this variant form "Maeleona" might translate as "Malone" vs Mullen (perhaps the family O'Hart spoke of) and not likely the same line as the Maelan of the mide barony of Luighne, lineage descended from Echnach)

 884, Dunacan, m.
 Tauthcair, dux Galeng Collumrach